How to Help Your Child With ADHD Rock the School Year

 Sort Out Strengths and Weaknesses Together

 In the classroom, Huberty conducts an executive-function survey for all of her new sixth-graders.
 She asks them to evaluate what they do well and what they need help with.
 You can do this at home, too: Do they excel at finishing their assignments in class, but forget to bring home permission slips?
 Are they raring to go in the morning but can’t focus in the afternoon?
 Do they often lose mittens, sports equipment—even their winter coats?
 Does a task take way longer than they think it will?
-You can use a questionnaire like this one for your tweens and teens.
 Once areas of need are determined, the team (teacher, student, and parents) can help strategize solutions.

 Model Your Own Strategies